 This is a standard B-series CMOS output which provides the data clock for the telset mono-circuit.
 It is generated by dividing the oscillator down to 128 kHz and starts upon the completion of demodulation of an incoming burst from the master.
 At this time, CLK begins and TE1 goes high.
 CLK will remain active for 16 periods, at the end of which it will remain low until another transmission from the master is demodulated.
 In this manner, sync from the master is established in the slave and any clock slip between the master and the slave is absorbed each frame.
-CLK is generated in response to an incoming burst from the master; however, if TE is brought high, then CLK and TE1/RE1 are generated from the internal oscillator until TE is brought low or an incoming burst from the master is received.
-CLK is disabled when TB is held low.
+CLK is generated in response to an incoming burst from the T1/RE1 are generated from the internal oscillator until TE is brought low or an incoming burst from the master is needed.